-Caring for children and youth in our society is a unique calling.
+What does a Child and Youth Care Worker do?Caring for children and youth in our society is a unique calling.
 It takes a special kind of person to work with young people facing trauma, those most at risk, and those who are struggling to survive, let alone thrive.
-Our Child and Youth Care Diploma Program prepares you for a career in this expanding field, in a wide range of work settings, including community based programs, schools, family support, group homes, residential treatment facilities and hospitals.
+Our Child and Youth Care Diploma Program prepares you for a career in this expanding field, in a wide range of work settings, including community-based programs, schools, family support, group homes, residential treatment facilities and hospitals.

-You will learn the principles, philosophies and characteristics required to provide quality youth care.
+How does Oulton prepare me to help such a variety of youth in such a varied setting?You will learn the principles, philosophies, and characteristics required to provide quality youth care.
 To better prepare you for the rewards and challenges of your chosen field, this program also includes hands-on opportunities in two practicum placements (one lasting 8-weeks during your first year and the other lasting 12-weeks during your second year.)
-Such training gives real-life experience that allows you to practice the skills learned in class in real life situations.
+Such training gives real-life experience that allows you to practice the skills learned in class in real-life situations.

-Our Child and Youth Care Program provides hands-on practical experience and training in:
+What kinds of learning areas are found in the program?Our Child and Youth Care Program provides hands-on practical experience and training in: